 The work was performed in collaboration with the Data Analysis group of NIKHEF (Amsterdam), during a prolonged visit under the supervision of Dr. Archisman Ghosh and Prof. Chris Van Den Broeck.

 This work formed the basis of the pyRing pipeline, which I later developed, to analyse post-merger signals observed by the LIGO and Virgo interferometers.
-This pipeline is routinely used in tests of General Relativity by the LIGO and Virgo collaborations, and was first featured in the GW190521 discovery and physical implications papers and the GWTC-2 testing GR paper.
+This pipeline is now routinely used in tests of General Relativity by the LIGO and Virgo collaborations, and was first featured in the GW190521 discovery and physical implications papers to analyse this unique event.

 Several works stemmed from the above formalism, among which: a test of the area quantisation conjecture, a test of the Bekenstein-Hod universal bound and some of the best constraints on modified gravity available to date.

 Recently, I focused on including the effect of black hole U(1) charges within models and analyses of ringdown signals, in the full non-perturbative regime of high charge.

 I collaborate with Dr. Alessandro Nagar (Turin Virgo group) and Prof. Sebastiano Bernuzzi (Jena Numerical Relativity group) in developing TEOBResumS, an Effective One Body (EOB) model which can accurately model the dynamics and GW emission corresponding to the interaction and mergers of compact objects.

 The model (in its flavour presented here) has been used by the LVC collaboration to analyse the first (and as of December 2018 only) binary neutron star gravitational wave signal ever detected: GW170817.